ibm-cloud-docs/vpc/file_storage_vpc_create.md

 ### Adding a mount target to an existing file share by specifying a subnet and security group
 {: #fs-create-file-share-subnet-sg-api}

 Make a `POST /shares/{share_id}/mount_targets` request and specify a subnet and security group for the mount target network interface.
-The security groups that you associate with a mount target must allow inbound access for the TCP protocol on the NFS port from all virtual server instances on which you want to mount the file share.
+The security groups that you associate with a mount target must allow inbound access for the TCP protocol on the NFS port from all servers where you want to mount the share.

 This example adds a mount target to an existing file share, which is identified by ID, and provides a subnet and security group to define the network interface.